spryker/spryker-docs/docs/scos/dev/feature-integration-guides/201907.0/merchant-product-restrictions-feature-integration.md

 </details>

 {% info_block warningBox "Verification" %}
-Make sure that when creating or editing a product list in Zed, you can select the merchant relationship as an owner type and see the selected value in the list of product lists.</br></br>Also, make sure that when a customer (with an assigned merchant relationship that has assigned product lists
+Make sure that when creating or editing a product list in Zed, you can select the merchant relationship as an owner type and see the selected value in the list of product lists.<br><br>Also, make sure that when a customer (with an assigned merchant relationship that has assigned product lists
 {% endinfo_block %} logs in, they see products only according to their product list restrictions.)